 To update persistent data correctly in the presence of failures, the order and timing of flushes to stable storage must be controlled by the application.
-Such control is usually made available to applications in the form of calls to fsync [9, 51], which forces unwritten ("dirty") data to disk before returning control to the application.
-Most update protocols, such as write-ahead logging or copy-on-write, rely on forcing data to disk in particular orders for correctness [33, 34, 38, 41, 50, 61].
+Such control is usually made available to applications in the form of calls to fsync [9,47], which forces unwritten ("dirty") data to disk before returning control to the application.
+Most update protocols, such as write-ahead logging or copy-on-write, rely on forcing data to disk in particular orders for correctness [30, 31, 35, 38, 46, 56].

-Unfortunately, recent work has shown that the behavior of fsync during failure events is illdefined [60] and error prone.
+Unfortunately, recent work has shown that the behavior of fsync during failure events is ill-defined [55] and error prone.
 Some systems, for example, mark the relevant pages clean upon fsync failure, even though the dirty pages have not yet been written properly to disk.
 Simple application responses, such as retrying the failed fsync, will not work as expected, leading to potential data corruption or loss.

-In this article, we ask and answer two questions related to this critical problem.
-The first question (Section 3) relates to the file system itself: Why does fsync sometimes fail, and what is the effect on file-system state after the failure event?
+In this paper, we ask and answer two questions related to this critical problem.
+The first question (§3) relates to the file system itself: why does fsync sometimes fail, and what is the effect on file-system state after the failure event?

-To answer this first question, we run carefully crafted micro-workloads on important and popular Linux file systems (ext4 [47], XFS [59], Btrfs [55]) and inject targeted block failures in the I/O stream using dm-loki-our custom built device-mapper target for deterministic fault injection.
-We then use blockviz-a block trace visualization tool that enriches block access patterns with filesystem specific information to examine the results.
-We provide the traces generated by blockviz to serve as reference for current file system error-handling behavior.
+To answer this first question, we run carefully-crafted micro-workloads on important and popular Linux file systems (ext4 [43], XFS [54], Btrfs [50]) and inject targeted block failures in the I/O stream.
+We then use a combination of tools to examine the results.
 Our findings show commonalities across file systems as well as differences.
 For example, all three file systems mark pages clean after fsync fails, rendering techniques such as application-level retry ineffective.
-However, the content in said clean pages varies depending on the file system; ext4 and XFS contain the latest copy in memory, while Btrfs reverts to the previous consistent state.
-Failure reporting is varied across file systems; for example, ext4 data mode does not report an fsync failure immediately in some cases, instead (oddly) failing the subsequent call.
+However, the content in said clean pages varies depending on the file system; ext4 and XFS contain the latest copy in memory while Btrfs reverts to the previous consistent state.
+Failure reporting is varied across file systems: for example, ext4 data mode does not report an fsync failure immediately in some cases, instead (oddly) failing the subsequent call.
 Failed updates to some structures (e.g., journal blocks) during fsync reliably lead to file-system unavailability.
 And finally, other potentially useful behaviors are missing; for example, none of the file systems alert the user to run a file-system checker after the failure.

-The second question we ask is (Section 4): How do important data-intensive applications react to fsync failures?
+The second question we ask is (§4): how do important data-intensive applications react to fsync failures?
 To answer this question, we build CuttleFS, a FUSE file system that can emulate different file system fsync failures.
 CuttleFS maintains its own page cache in user-space memory, separate from the kernel page cache, allowing application developers to perform durability tests against characteristics of different file systems, without interference from the underlying file system and kernel.